Bakhrushin Museum: History

 Until 1917, the museum was visited by about 300-400 people a year, then much more.
 By 1917, the museum had about twelve thousand exhibits.
 The museum funds were actively replenished in Soviet times, in 1949, they numbered 314 thousand units of storage, and in the 1990s-more than one million exhibits.
-Today the museum's collection includes more than one and a half million exhibits.

-In 2014 The state theatre Museum named after him.
+In 2014 the state theatre Museum named after him.
 A. A. Bakhrushin in connection with the 120th anniversary of the preservation of the history of the emergence and formation of domestic and foreign theatre was awarded the silver order of "Audience sympathy".